mozey/solid/README.md

 - *DDD can inform SRP*: Understanding the domain helps you identify the appropriate responsibilities for your classes.
 By focusing on domain concepts, you can avoid classes that are overloaded with unrelated tasks
 - Use composition instead of inheritance
 - Methods can be defined on structs
-- Encapsulate private struct fields
+- Encapsulate private struct fields, use packages to organise code
 - Types may be embedded

 [SRP Examples](https://github.com/mozey/solid/tree/main/a-single-responsibility)
-- *"type embedding can help avoid boilerplate code; ensure that doing so doesn’t lead to visibility issues where some fields should have remained hidden"*<sup>[[Common Go Mistakes: Possible problems with type embedding](https://100go.co/#not-being-aware-of-the-possible-problems-with-type-embedding-10)]</sup>
+- Beware: *"type embedding can help avoid boilerplate code; ensure that doing so doesn’t lead to visibility issues where some fields should have remained hidden"*<sup>[[Common Go Mistakes: Possible problems with type embedding](https://100go.co/#not-being-aware-of-the-possible-problems-with-type-embedding-10)]</sup>

 ### O - Open/Closed Principle (OCP)